Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Experimental Results

 \subsubsection{Incremental Tensor Completion}

-We first verify the validity and efficiency of TOUCAN in recovering large-scale missing tensor data synthetically generated from isotropic Gaussian distributions with low-tubal-rank.
-We compute the t-product of two low-tubal-rank tensors to yield a tensor of size $n_1 \times n_2 \times n_3$ with tubal-rank $r = 3$.
-We sample a percentage of tensor entries/tubes randomly according to a Bernoulli distribution.
-TOUCAN observes one lateral slice at each time instant, solves the inner CGD step to within a set tolerance ($1e-9$), and is allowed to process over the entire batch more than once until the desired termination tolerance.
-We compare against t-SVD batch tensor completion algorithms (with improved computational efficiency using conjugate symmetry); one uses the tensor nuclear norm and performs ADMM in its optimization (TNN-ADMM) \cite{Zhang_Aeron}, and the other factorizes the tensor as the product of two low-tubal-rank tensors under the t-product (TCTF) \cite{tctf_algorithm}.
-We also compare to standard matrix PCA algorithms by matricizing the tensor and computing batch matrix completion \cite{Candes2009} and GROUSE \cite{grouse} on each column of the matricized tensor.
-We plot the normalized root-mean-squared error (NRMSE) of the recovered tensor to the true tensor by elapsed wall clock time in seconds in Fig. \ref{fig:numerical}(a) and \ref{fig:numerical}(b), terminating each algorithm if its completed tensor $\tensor{\hat{X}}$ satisfies $\|\tensor{\hat{X}} - \tensor{X}\|_F / \|\tensor{X}\|_F \leq 1e-9$.
-TOUCAN is competitive with state-of-the-art batch method Tensor Factorization (TCTF) \cite{tctf_algorithm} in the case of random entry sampling, and TOUCAN's efficient tubal-sampling implementation vastly outperforms the other algorithms while using only 0.6\% of the memory compared to storing the entire tensor.
+We first verify the validity and efficiency of TOUCAN in recovering large-scale missing tensor data from synthetically generated isotropic Gaussian distributions with low-tubal-rank.
+We compute the t-product of two low-tubal-rank tensors $\tensor{U} \tP \tensor{W}$ to yield a third order tensor of tubal-rank $r=3$ and sample 20\% of tensor entries/tubes randomly according to a Bernoulli distribution.
+TOUCAN observes one lateral slice sequentially, solves the inner CGD step to within a set tolerance ($10^{-6}$), and is allowed to process over the entire batch twice.
+Our simulations compare against t-SVD batch tensor completion algorithms: 1) an algorithm that optimizes tensor nuclear norm via alternating direction method of multipliers (TNN-ADMM) \cite{Zhang_Aeron}, and 2) Tensor Completion by Tensor Factorization (TCTF) of \cite{tctf_algorithm}, which factorizes the tensor for the t-product of two low-tubal-rank tensors.
+For TCTF, we omit the rank-reduction steps and set the multi-ranks equal to the planted tubal-rank since our synthetic examples are generated in this manner, and the steps only add computation; this also makes TCTF more comparable to TOUCAN since they both seek a similar nonconvex factorization under the t-product. \cref{fig:synth_batch}(a)-(d) plot the normalized root-mean-squared error (NRMSE) $\|\tX_\text{est.} - \tX_\text{true}\|_F / \|\tX_\text{true}\|_F$ of the recovered tensor to the true tensor by median elapsed wall clock time in seconds over 10 trials.
+In addition, we also examine cases with additive white Gaussian noise.
+All algorithms are coded in Python with our optimized implementations of TNN-ADMM, TCTF, and STC; for OLSTEC and TeCPSGD, we use the implementations from \cite{olstec} converted to Python.
+Experiments were run on a Intel(R) Core(TM) i7-6850K CPU @ 3.60GHz.
+Our implementation can be found at \url{https://github.com/kgilman/TOUCAN}.